jetify-com/devbox/docs/app/docs/jetify_cloud/dashboard/inviting_members.md

 ![Inviting a Member](../../../static/img/inviting_member.png)

 1. Once invited, users will receive an email with instructions on how to join your team.
-They will show up in the **Members** tab as invited until the accept the invitation:
+They will show up in the **Members** tab as invited until they accept the invitation:

    ![Invited Member](../../../static/img/invited_member.png)